inikivanov/Bitcoin-tracker/README.md

     - APIDATA_SIMBOL=BTCUSD - or what we want to use - this is for bitcoin in usd - from https://docs.bitfinex.com/v1/referencerest-public-ticker#rest-public-ticker

-    - The important setup is mail in  .env file.
+    - IMPORTANT setup is mail in  .env file.
 I used settings from mailtrap.io to test mail sending.

     - APIDATA_SLEEP_TIMER_SENDING_MAIL=5 - This add because mailtrap has limit for receiving mails per seconds and send mails between 5 second when is set to 5 if we do need to use we can just set false or what seconds we need between mails